gramuah/ccnn/README.md

 ./experiments/scripts/DATASET_CHOSEN_test_pretrained.sh
 ```

-Note that this pretrained models will let you reproduce the results in our paper.
+Note that the pre-trained models will let you reproduce the results in our paper.

 #### Train/test the model chosen